bitcoincore-dev/escrow-core/README.md

 The entire protocol, software, and supporting libraries have been designed from the ground-up to incorprate signing devices at all costs.
 Every interaction with a user's private key is done with the concept of a signing device in mind, and all cryptographic signing methods in the procotol **require** a signing device as input.

-In addition, the protocol is designed with the assumption that the contract agent is a dirty scoundrel who will swindle your private keys away from you using the best-and-worst tricks imaginable.
+In addition, the protocol is designed with the assumption that the contract agent is a dirty scoundrel who will swindle your private keys away from you using the worst tricks imaginable.
 All signature methods in the protocol **require** a signing device to generate nonce values and perform key operations, and **zero** trust is given to any counter-party during the signing process.

 Even the musig part of the protocol has been extended to require secure nonce generation *within the device* as part of the signing process.

-However, since we are incorporating state-of-the-art cryptography, there is a lack of devices out there that can deliver on what we need in order to build the best escrow platform on the planet.
+However, since we are using state-of-the-art cryptography, there is a lack of devices out there that can deliver what we need in order to build the best escrow platform on the planet.

-Therefore, included as part of the escrow-core library is a reference implementation of a software-based signing device.
+Therefore included as part of the escrow-core library is a reference implementation of a software-based signing device.

 This purpose of this signer is to act as a place-holder in the protocol, and clearly define what interactions take place, what information is exchanged, and what cryptographic primitives are required.

-There are three main primitives that are required in order to use the protocol:

-- Schnorr signatures (BIP340)/
-- Musig signatures (BIP327, plus secure nonce generation).
-- Adaptor tweaks during nonce generation (for the batch covenant signing).

-Below is the current API for the Signer class.

 ```ts
 class Signer {